 Insulation, Why Is It So Important?

 Insulation is the most effective way to improve the energy efficiency of a building, as it acts as a barrier to heat transfer.
-It will keep the house warm in winter and will help to stay cool in summer, improves thermal comfort and well-being, and minimises condensation on walls and ceilings.
+It will keep the house warm in winter and will help to stay cool in summer, improves thermal comfort and well-being, and minimizes condensation on walls and ceilings.
 Furthermore, insulation needs to be combined with appropriate shading devices to windows and adequate ventilation possibilities, otherwise heat entering a building through windows will be trapped inside by the insulation and lead to overheating.

-Older houses in particular pose a problem: inadequate insulation, poor solar access and air leakages amongst other things lead to unwanted heat gain and loss, and consequently higher energy bills.
+Older houses, in particular, pose a problem: inadequate insulation, poor solar access and air leakages amongst other things lead to unwanted heat gain and loss, and consequently higher energy bills.

 Adding insulation to a home can save 45-55% of mechanical heating and cooling needs and as a result, save non-renewable resources and reduce greenhouse gas emissions.
 With the current energy prices, additional insulation usually pays for itself in around five to six years.
-With the prospect of rising energy prices it’s more than likely that insulation retrofitting will pay off even quicker.
+With the prospect of rising energy prices, it’s more than likely that insulation retrofitting will pay off even quicker.